DonEnricoEsteve/Data_Science_Project/README.md

 Within each directory, the following can be found: "README.md", "src" (containing main.py), and "tests" are found.

-<h3> Other files </h3>
+<h3> MUST READ: Other files </h3>
 The "requirements.txt" file contains all necessary modules and packages for the pipeline replication and implementation.
+This should be downloaded by

+pip install -r requirements.txt

 The "DSC_Python_pyproject.toml" and "DSC_Python_Project.code-workspace" files are included for completion.

 <h3> Important Note! </h3>
 To install conpy for the replication part run: